mzur/webdev/lesson-5/README.md

 OK (6 tests, 10 assertions)
 ```

-Now you should probably sit down and reed a little more about [Laravel](https://laravel.com/docs) and [Vue](https://vuejs.org/guide/introduction.html) in their documentation.
+Now you should probably sit down and read a little more about [Laravel](https://laravel.com/docs) and [Vue](https://vuejs.org/guide/introduction.html) in their documentation.
 You can also experiment a little more with your new appplication and the tests.
 Next up we will build a real application, so bring some time and snacks! 🍿

 **Next lesson:** [A Basic Image Annotation Tool](/lesson-6)